Get Microsoft Intune Status Reports with PowerShell

 Conclusion

+Pulling the Intune status with PowerShell gives you a fast, repeatable snapshot of your whole environment.
 Of course, you can send this output every day via email or Teams, or you can develop a logic to detect if something is broken and send a notification if this is the case.
 It is also possible to display more connectors or other information.
-I hope I could explain to you with this script how you can get such information and how you can output it.
+I hope I could explain to you with this script how you can get the Intune status with PowerShell and how you can output it.

 Stay healthy, Cheers